kawtherthecoder/PAD/README.md

 ## Machine Learning Models
 **Two machine learning models are used in this application: Support Vector Machine (SVM) regression and Random Forest regression.
 Each model is trained in two ways: 1) using the R, G, and N band reflectances to predict turbidity and 2) using the RGN bands plus a feature averaging the three band reflectances to predict turbidity.**\
 	1.	plotTuNormRef.m: Run script.
-(Outputs refRGNTu)\
+(Outputs *refRGNTu*)\
-	2.	makeDataTable.m: Pass refRGNTu to this function and run.
-(Outputs train and test, which contain training and testing data for the models using stratified sampling by date)\
+	2.	makeDataTable.m: Pass *refRGNTu* to this function and run.
+(Outputs *train* and *test*, which contain training and testing data for the models using stratified sampling by date)\
 	3.	regressionModels.m: Run script.\
 	4. RSME values of each model are displayed!